-Table 5.
+Table 7.
 PoE fault conditions and possible solutions

 PoE Fault Condition Possible Solution A PoE-related short circuit occurred on the port.
 The problem is most likely with the attached PD.
 Check the condition of the PD or restart the PD by disconnecting and reconnecting the PD.
 The PoE power demand of the PD exceeded the maximum level that the switch permits.
-The maximum level is 15.4W for a PoE connection or 30W for a PoE+ connection.
+The maximum level is 15.4W for a PoE connection.
 The PoE current on the port exceeded the classification limit of the PD.
 The PoE voltage of the port is outside the range that the switch permits.
 Restart the switch to see if the condition resolves itself.